MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 :::image type="content" source="media/migrate-weblogic-with-elk/elastic-portal.png" alt-text="The Kibana launch URL in Azure portal." lightbox="media/migrate-weblogic-with-elk/elastic-portal.png":::

-When you launch Kibana, you are prompted to log in by selecting an Azure account.
+When you launch Kibana, you are prompted to sign in by selecting an Azure account.
 Choose the Azure account used for creating the Elastic deployment, then review and accept the requested Elasticsearch permissions.

 :::image type="content" source="media/migrate-weblogic-with-elk/permission-requested.png" alt-text="Elasticsearch permissions requested." lightbox="media/migrate-weblogic-with-elk/permission-requested.png":::

-Once logged in, the browser navigates to Kibana’s welcome page.
+Once signed in, the browser navigates to Kibana’s welcome page.

 :::image type="content" source="media/migrate-weblogic-with-elk/setup-elastic-welcome-page.png" alt-text="Elasticsearch welcome page." lightbox="media/migrate-weblogic-with-elk/setup-elastic-welcome-page.png":::